Abhijit-Thander/delta-demo/README.md

 # delta-demo

-this is a demo for Git &amp; Github class
+this is a demo for Git &amp; Github class .

+# teacher

+shradha khapra

+# student

+abhijit thander